renzaspiras/offline-gpt/README.md

 ## License

-Sure, here's the modified License section with the GNU General Public License:

-## License

 This project is licensed under the [GNU General Public License](LICENSE).
 Feel free to use, modify, and distribute the code as per the terms of this license.